tuniverspinner/open-swe/README.md

 ## Running the graph

 > [!INFO]
-> Since Open SWE is still under development, the following requires hard coding the repository information.
-This will be changed before the release.
+> Currently, the following requires hard coding the repository information.
+This will be improved in future releases.

 To run the graph, first you must set which repository you want Open SWE to make changes to inside the `web` package.
 To do this, search for instances of `repo: "open-swe",` inside the `apps/web` directory.
 This should yield _7_ results in _5_ files.
 Go through each of these, and modify the `owner` and `repo` properties to match the repository you want Open SWE to make changes to. (ensure your GitHub PAT has access to this repository).